emogenet/xe/README.md

-     - but apps launched not often enough that the cognitive load of committing a keyoard shortcut to memory for each is simply not worth the exertion.
+     - but apps launched not often enough that the cognitive load of committing a keyoard shortcut to memory for each is simply not worth the exertion, especially at my age.

   - It looks like I am not the only one feeling this way, and there are a number of existing solutions to the problem that make some areas of the i3 status bar clickable and can launch stuff.

-    *However*: they all share one major shortcoming (my biased opinion): because the i3 status bar can only (by deliberate design choice of the i3 authors) display text, and all these solutions are very far from aesthetically pleasing.
+    *However*: they all share one major shortcoming (my biased opinion): because the i3 status bar can only (again, by deliberate design choice of the i3 authors) display text, and all these solutions are very far from aesthetically pleasing.
 They are also much harder to spot quickly than icons.

     Yes, there are workarounds e.g. using hacked fonts that display little drawings instead of letters.
-Again, my own opinion here, but ... these are still not very nice, still hard to spot quickly because they're B&W.
+Again, my own opinion here, but ... these are still not very nice, and in particular hard to spot quickly because they're B&W.

     Actual pictures are:
-      - *way* nicer
+      - *way* faster to spotvisually
-      - *way* faster to spot visually
+      - *way* more visually pleasing

   So as a result, I've been wanting to scratch this specific itch probably for the better part of 10 years.